MSVWalker/NeuroVision/README.md

 #### 6. Hardware Specifications
 - Training was conducted on a MacBook Air 2021 with an Apple M1 chip and 16GB of RAM, taking approximately 12 hours per training run due to limited computational resources.

+#### 7. Future Directions
+- **Larger Dataset**: Expand the dataset for improved generalization and robustness.
+- **Enhanced Computational Resources**: Use CPUs or TPUs to optimize model architectures, exploring deeper networks like ResNet.
+- **Advanced Bounding Box Loss**: Implement IoU and Focal Loss to enhance localization accuracy and address class imbalance.

 ## 1. Data Preprocessing

 The dataset used for this project is the VOC dataset, which consists of 20 classes.
 The dataset provides a rich set of images that facilitate training and evaluating object detection models.